-Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Designated Network and Network Non-Network Ambulance Services Ground and/or Air Ambulance Ground and/or Air Ambulance Emergency Ambulance 80% after you meet the Annual Deductible Same as Network Non-Emergency Ambulance Ground or Air Ambulance, as the Claims Administrator determines appropriate Eligible Expenses for Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works 80% after you meet the Annual Deductible Same as Network Cellular and Gene Therapy Services must be received at a Designated Provider Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section Non-Network Benefits are not available Clinical Trials Benefits are available when the Covered Health Services are provided by either Network or Non-Network providers.
-Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service
+Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network Ambulance Services Ground and/or Air Ambulance Ground and/or Air Ambulance ■ Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works .
+80% after you meet the Annual Deductible Same as Network ■ Non-Emergency Ambulance Ground or Air Ambulance, as the Claims Administrator determines appropriate Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works .
+80% after you meet the Annual Deductible Same as Network Cellular and Gene Therapy Depending upon Services must be received at a Designated Provider where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section Non-Network Benefits are not available Clinical Trials Depending upon Depending upon Benefits are available when the Covered Health Services are provided by either Network or Non-Network providers. where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered

-Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Designated Network and Network Non-Network Service category in this section category in this section Congenital Heart Disease (CHD) Surgeries Network and Non-Network Benefits under this section include only the inpatient facility charges for the congenital heart disease (CHD) surgery 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only See Section 6, Additional Coverage Details , for limits 80% after you meet the Annual Deductible Same as Network Dental Surgical Procedures 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section and in Section 16, Outpatient Prescription Drugs Benefits for diabetes self- management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section and in Section 16, Outpatient Prescription Drugs Diabetes Self-Management Items In the case of items covered under outpatient prescription drugs, please Benefits for diabetes self-management items will be the same as those stated under Durable Medical Benefits for diabetes self- management items will be the same as those stated under Durable Medical
+Covered Health Services 1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network Service category in this section Health Service category in this section Congenital Heart Disease (CHD) Surgeries Network and Non-Network Benefits under this section include only the inpatient facility charges for the congenital heart disease (CHD) surgery 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only See Section 6, Additional Coverage Details, for limits 80% after you meet the Annual Deductible Same as Network Dental Surgical Procedures 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Diabetes Services Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section and in Section 16, Outpatient Prescription Drugs Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section and in Section 16, Outpatient Prescription Drugs Diabetes Self-Management Items In the case of items covered under outpatient prescription drugs, please reference your prescription plan for coverage details Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment in this section Benefits for diabetes self-management items will be the same as those stated under Durable Medical Equipment in this section